How to Check Data Usage on Wi-Fi Router? 8 Steps

 2. Log into The Firmware

 Log into the router’s management interface.
-If you encounter difficulties launching the management software, you may need to refer to the router’s manual.
-You can always use the utility router documents for proficiency.
+If you encounter difficulties launching the management software, refer to the router’s manual.
+You can always use the utility router documents to improve your proficiency.

 This process helps identify the router’s IP address, facilitating a connection between it and its management interface.